Demtrius/Occupy/PLAN.md

 ## Phase 4: Frontend Enhancements

-- [ ] Update all screens to use new endpoints (services already updated).
+- [ ] Update all screens to use new endpoints.
 - [ ] Test all CRUD operations.
 - [ ] Add optimistic updates.
 - [ ] Add offline support.